How to Design Awesome Graphics For Social Media: The Must-Read Guide

 Note!
 Have in mind that if you are designing graphics for ads on Facebook and Instagram, you have to abide by their rule for 20% text or less in the composition.
 (The rule doesn’t apply for Instagram Stories.)

 The typography itself also plays a major role when it comes to impact on the viewer.
 Different fonts evoke different emotions.

-When choosing the right fonts for your design composition, think about your tone and wording.
+Think about your tone and wording when choosing the right fonts for your design composition.
 How would you like the viewer to perceive your message?
 Do you want it to be serious?
 More humorous?
 Romantic and dreamy, perhaps?